-When we walk to the beach, we sometimes take a route that passes a lonely-looking house.
-It’s been renovated now, but for years it looked like this:
+When we walk to the beach, we sometimes take a route that passes Shirecombe House.
+Built between 1914 and 1924, it’s rumoured to have belonged to a woman who was a mystic in the style of Dion Fortune/Madame Blavatsky.
+It has recently been renovated, with a current price tag of £2,650,000, but for many years it looked like this:

-It might even have been the headquarters of the Slapstyx goblins!
+It always had a spooky atmosphere, and I thought maybe it held some sinister secret – it might even have been the headquarters of the Slapstyx goblins!

 For some time these gruesomely grubby goblins have been haunting my head – and, I suspect, my home.
 When you live with dogs you have to expect a certain amount of dirt around the place, but I’ve sometimes felt there’s more dirt around my place than I can blame on the dogs – stubborn dirt that reappears with frightening speed after I’ve cleaned.
 I suspect these goblins visit at night, slapping on the dirt and sticking it down so it can only be removed with the most aggressive detergent.